apache/flink-cdc/docs/content/docs/faq/faq.md

 ### Q7: How to synchronize the whole MySQL database?
 Does Flink CDC support it?

-The DataStream API provided in Q6 has enabled users to obtain DDL change events and data change events.
+1. The DataStream API provided in Q6 has enabled users to obtain DDL change events and data change events.
 On this basis, users need to develop DataStream jobs according to their own business logic and downstream storage.
+2. Flink CDC provides the pipeline to synchronize the whole MySQL database Since version 3.0.

 ### Q8: In the same MySQL instance, the table of one database cannot synchronize incremental data, but other databases works fine.
 Why?